Git Local Repositories for the Impatient

 Always Work with Trunk

-Ideally, you shall always work against trunk, also called the main branch.
+Ideally, you shall always work against the trunk, also called the main branch.
 Because you develop using TDD and ATTD approaches, you know your source code is always working.
 This approach is deeply compatible with lean and agile values.
 It is also the one with the least waste of effort.

 If your team decides to work with branches, make them short-lived!.
 See how you can do it in the Git Branches for the Impatient post.